syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/how-to/get-the-selected-cell-values-as-a-collection-programmatically.md

 documentation: ug
 ---

-## Get the selected cell values as a collection programmatically in ##Platform_Name## Spreadsheet control
+# Get the selected cell values as a collection programmatically in ##Platform_Name## Spreadsheet Control

+{% if page.publishingplatform == "aspnet-core" %}

 You can select single or multiple cells, rows, or columns using mouse and keyboard interactions.
 Additionally, you can also programmatically perform selection using the [selectRange](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#selectrange) method.
-This selection behavior is controlled based on the [selectionSettings](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#selectionsettings) property.
+This selection behavior is controlled based on the [selectionSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_SelectionSettings) property.
 Now, retrieving the selected cell values as a collection is achievable using the [getData](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#getdata) method.

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+You can select single or multiple cells, rows, or columns using mouse and keyboard interactions.
+Additionally, you can also programmatically perform selection using the [selectRange](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#selectrange) method.
+This selection behavior is controlled based on the [selectionSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_SelectionSettings) property.
+Now, retrieving the selected cell values as a collection is achievable using the [getData](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#getdata) method.

+{% endif %}

 Below is a code example demonstrating how to retrieve the selected cell values as a collection programmatically: